g2384/Life-In-The-UK/Facts.md

 |Catherine Howard|cousin of Anne Boleyn||She was also accused of **taking lovers** and executed.
 |Catherine Parr|||widow who married Henry late in his life.
 She survived him and married again but died soon after.|

-- To divorce his first wife, Henry needed the approval of the Pope.
+- To divorce his first wife, Henry needed the approval of the **Pope**.
 When the Pope refused, Henry established the **Church of England**.
 - In this new church, the **king**, not the Pope, would have the power to appoint bishops and order how people should worship.
 - At the same time the **Reformation** was happening across Europe.
 This was a movement against the authority of the Pope and the ideas and practices of the Roman Catholic Church.
 - The **Protestants** formed their own churches.